rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 _Side Note:_ Here is my first criticism of TS.
 What could possibly be the goal of having to name function parameters in the type definitions (`fx:` and `r:` in the above example) in a not dependently typed language?
 You will not use them, they are inside the type definition!
 Do they serve a documentation purpose?
 This seems like a needless boilerplate and makes writing and reading the code harder.
 I will show a work-around for this later in this post.
 The declaration syntax overloads the meaning of both `:` and `=>`.
 Function form `A` to `B` is (depending where in the declaration) either `(a: A) => B` or `(a: A): B`.
+I will show a work-around for this later in this post as well.
-This is hard to read, confusing to write.
+TS type definitions are over-parenthesized,  hard to read, confusing to write.
 This syntax does not scale well to more involved types and makes reasoning about types harder.
-I will show a work-around for this later in this post as well.
 I am adding a big fat **IMO** to this side note, readability is in the eye of ... well the reader.
 But seriously...
 _(Side Note End)_